-Rely on the message, not on the messenger;
+Rely on the message, not on the messenger.

-Rely on the meaning, not on the words;
+Rely on the meaning, not on the words.

-Rely on the intention, not on speculation;
+Rely on the entirety of the Dharma, not on partial understanding.

 Mipham Rinpoche says in The Sword of Wisdom: